renezander030/ramaris/README.md

 # Getting Started
 Here is how you can run the app on your own.

-- clone this repository
+Clone this repository
 `
 git clone https://github.com/renezander030/ramaris.git
 `
-- install dependencies for the ui component
+Install dependencies for the ui component
 `
 cd ramaris
 yarn install
 `
-- install dependencies for the blockchain component
+Install dependencies for the blockchain component
 `
 cd src/blockchain
 yarn install